-5.2 Prediction Performance
+5.2.
+Reciprocity Prediction Performance

 We now describe the performance results for the different methods we considered.
-Table 1 show the results in the two test cases (prediction performance for the 9th-12th time stamps and that for the 10th-13th time stamps).
+Table I shows the results in the two test cases (prediction performance for the 9th-12th timestamps and that for the 10th-13th timestamps).

 It can be clearly seen that our proposed TriFG model significantly outperforms the four comparison methods.
-In terms of F1-Measure, TriFG achieves a +27% improvement compared with the (SVM).
+In terms of F1-measure, TriFG achieves a +27% improvement compared with the (SVM).
 Comparing with the other three graph-based methods, TriFG also results in an improvement of 22-25%.
 The advantage of TriFG mainly comes from the improvement on recall.
 One important reason here is that TriFG can detect some difficult cases by leveraging the structural balance correlation and homophily correlation.
-For example, without considering the two kinds of social correlations, the performance of wTriFG decreases to 70-72% in terms of F1-Measure in the two test cases.
+For example, without considering the two kinds of social correlations, the performance of wTriFG decreases to 70-72% in terms of F1-measure in the two test cases.
 Another advantage of TriFG is that it makes use of the unlabeled data.
-Essentially, it further considers some latent correlation in the data set, which cannot be leveraged with only the labeled training data.
+Essentially, it further considers some latent correlations in the dataset, which cannot be leveraged with only the labeled training data.